bro-n-bro/spacebox/README.md

 2. Crawler MongoDB - light DB to store crawled blocks status(e.g., OK, Error, missing)
 3. Apache Kafka - data broker, a buffer between crawler and main DB
 4. ClickHouse - one of the most powerful DB to store indexed data
-5. Zookeeper - helps to maintain Kafka cluster *(to be removed in release)*
+5. Zookeeper - helps to maintain Kafka cluster *(to remove in release)*
-6. Kafka UI - helps to track performance and check  *(to be removed in release)*
+6. Kafka UI - helps to track performance and check  *(to remove in release)*

 Such architecture was chosen to obtain consistency of data being parsed.
 Not a single block should be missed, nor a single tx message.
 Also, separating data processing layers allow relatively easy modification: swap the main DB, for example, to one that suits your project better.